 19. The permissibility of using laptops for final examinations is up to the individual instructor, subject to whatever limits or controls the school may impose on all students using computers to take examinations.

-21. These procedures have been approved by the Dean to ascertain a fair, efficient and appropriate examination process.
-Students taking examinations should avoid all conversation during the examination period and otherwise conduct themselves in such a manner so as to, again, insure not only substantive compliance with these procedures but the appearance of compliance as well.
+20. These procedures have been approved by the Dean to ascertain a fair, efficient and appropriate examination process.
+Students taking examinations should avoid all conversation during the examination period and otherwise conduct themselves in such a manner so as to, insure substantive compliance with these procedures and in such a manner that avoids the appearance of impropriatey as well.